 Le Comptoir du Relais

-Dining here isn’t cheap but neither is fine dining anywhere else in Paris – expect to pay about 100 euros per person for two courses plus wine.
+Dining here isn’t cheap, but fine dining is not anywhere else in Paris – expect to pay about 100 euros per person for two courses plus wine.

 See Related: When is the Best Time to Visit Paris?